talyssonoc/structure/README.md

 user.books; // BooksCollection [ Book { name: '1984' } ] => coerced array to BooksCollection and plain object to Book
 ```

-Remember that Structure only does coercion during object creation, so mutating an array (using push, for example) won't coerce the new item:
+__Important: Structure only does coercion during object creation, so mutating an array (using push, for example) won't coerce the new item:__

 ```javascript
 const Library = attributes({